 Make sure you check what type of fuel the car takes before filling up.
 You'll find this information in your trip instructions in the app during your trip.

-- Select your in progress trip
+- Select your trip in the app

 - Tap 'Refuel'